byronbytes/NoLexa/README.md

 ## Features
-- Remove Alexa from your Kindle Fire
+- Remove Alexa from your Kindle Fire.
 - Root and unroot your device.
 - Built-in Package Manager
-  - Install commonly used tools for your Kindle with one click.
-  - Install custom packages from your computer
+- Install custom .apks from your computer.
-  - Remove Amazon bloatware.
+- Remove built-in packages and Amazon bloatware.

+ ## Supported Devices
+NoLexa currently supports the following Kindle Fire Devices.

+- Fire HD 8 (2018)
+- Fire HD 8 (2017)

+Want to figure out which device you have?
+This wikipedia is very useful. https://en.wikipedia.org/wiki/Fire_HD

+## Why?